 Hirers can sign up, post vacancies at no charge, and start to get replies from freelance professionals seeking work within a few hours.
 They choose who they want to do their work and the successful applicants are hired according to a standard guru agreement.
 Payment can be based on hours worked or task completion, and a total task might be broken down to component parts.

-The working relationship between hirers and freelancers then takes place in guru’s WorkRooms.
+The working relationship between hirers and seekers of freelance jobs then takes place in guru’s WorkRooms.
 Payment is also made and received within the guru platform.
 Payment for work is deposited in SafePay, where freelancers see that funds are available before they start work.
 The hirer can review work before making a payment – all within guru’s domain.
 If there is a dispute, either party can ask guru to arbitrate.

 Freelancers are charged a fee of 2.9% per invoice.
 However, if they use eCheck or wire transfer they receive 100% cashback on this handling fee.

 Founded in 2018 in Vancouver, Canada, Copywriters.com enables businesses to scale through access to proven professional copywriters who are ROI-focused and concerned with accountability and delivering results.